Banno/ux-lint/README.md

 Want to propose a change to our style (and therefore linting) conventions?
 Want to add another linting tool?
 Pull requests and suggestions are welcome.

+This project is written in [TypeScript](http://www.typescriptlang.org/) and compiled to the target runtime.
+See the [`types/linters.d.ts` file](types/linters.d.ts) for type info.

 Please add tests and maintain the existing styling when adding and updating the code.

 ```